Semi-supervised cross-lingual speech emotion recognition: Results

 \subsection{Multi-lingual results}

-In this section, multi-lingual SER experiments are performed following a supervised training using all the data of both the source and new language.
-The results obtained give the upper bound for cross-lingual SER, i.e. the best accuracy obtainable for each language having all the labels for the new language available.
-Since we want to evaluate whether the SER classifier generalizes on the new language but also if it preserves the performance on the source language, in the Table \ref{tab:upper-result} we show the accuracy on the source language (i.e. first column of the table) and the accuracy on the new language (i.e. second column of the table).
+In this section, multi-lingual SER experiments are performed following a supervised training that uses all data of the source and the new language.
+The results obtained give the upper bound for cross-lingual SER, i.e. the best accuracy obtainable having all the labels of the new language available.
+Since we want to evaluate whether the SER classifier generalizes on the new language but also if it preserves the performance on the source language.
+Table \ref{tab:upper-result} shows the accuracy on the source language (i.e. first column of the table) and the accuracy on the new language (i.e. second column of the table) achieved by the three utterance encoders.

-From the results obtained it is possible to make various considerations.
-First, as expected, there is an increase in performance by using the training data of both the source language and the new one.
-This result is particularly evident for the Persian, where the performance increases from 18.28\% to 86.43\%.
-Second, the performance on English, which is the source language, does not considerably degrade by adding the training data of the new language.
-Starting from the 79.13\% of accuracy obtained by training only on English, we obtain a loss of about 19\% with French, of the ~4\% with German, of about 5\% adding Italian, and about of the 8\% adding Persian.
+From the results it is possible to make various considerations.
+First, as expected, there is an increase in performance on the new language by using the training data of both the source language and the new one.
+This result is particularly evident for Persian, where the performance increases of about 50\% for all the utterance encoders.
+Second, EmotionCNN achieves significantly lower performance than the other two encoders, i.e. about 20\% less than BYOL-S and 30\% less than HuBERT.
+Third, the performance on English, which is the source language, does not degrade by adding the training data of the new language.
+For HuBERT, which confirms itself as the best encoder, starting from the 81.50\% of accuracy obtained by training only on English, we obtain a loss of about 3\% for both French and Persian.
+On the other hand, for Italian and German, the variation in accuracy is less than 1\%.